-The Praxis® School Psychologist Exam is administered by the Educational Testing Service.
-Students must take the exam during the summer or early fall of their third year must achieve a passing score.
+The Praxis[®] School Psychologist Exam is administered by the Educational Testing Service.
+Students must take the exam during the summer or early fall of their third year must achieve a passing score (147).
 Students may retake the exam one time if a passing score is not obtained initially.
-Students are encouraged to access the Praxis® School Psychologist Exam Prep Session through NASP's Online Learning Center to prepare for the exam.
-This archived webinar provides valuable information about the blueprint of the Praxis® School Psychologist Exam, test-taking strategies, and reviews of 18 practice questions from the ETS Study Guide.
-Presented by representatives of NASP and ETS, this session will also provide information about how to navigate the PraxisTM website (including registration) and access available Praxis® test prep resources.
-The Praxis® School Psychologist Exam, code 5402, is administered through the Praxis Series of Educational Testing Service.
+Students are encouraged to access the Praxis[®] School Psychologist Exam Prep Session through NASP's Online Learning Center to prepare for the exam.
+This archived webinar provides valuable information about the blueprint of the Praxis[®] School Psychologist Exam, test-taking strategies, and reviews of 18 practice questions from the ETS Study Guide.
+Presented by representatives of NASP and ETS, this session will also provide information about how to navigate the Praxis[®] School Psychologist Exam, code 5402, is administered through the Praxis Series of Educational Testing Service.
 Please email your score report to the Program Director as soon as you receive it.